$17.76 Billion in Sales Expected for PepsiCo, Inc. (NASDAQ:PEP) This Quarter

-According to Zacks, analysts expect that PepsiCo will report full year sales of $75.22 billion for the current year, with estimates ranging from $74.19 billion to $75.79 billion.
-For the next fiscal year, analysts forecast that the business will report sales of $78.70 billion, with estimates ranging from $77.12 billion to $79.44 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side research firms that follow PepsiCo.
+On average, analysts expect that PepsiCo will report full year sales of $75.22 billion for the current year, with estimates ranging from $74.19 billion to $75.79 billion.
+For the next financial year, analysts anticipate that the business will report sales of $78.70 billion, with estimates ranging from $77.12 billion to $79.44 billion.
+Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for PepsiCo.

-PepsiCo (NASDAQ:PEP) last announced its earnings results on Wednesday, April 14th.
-The company reported $1.21 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.12 by $0.09.
-PepsiCo had a return on equity of 56.28% and a net margin of 10.27%.
-The firm had revenue of $14.82 billion for the quarter, compared to analyst estimates of $14.54 billion.
-During the same quarter last year, the firm posted $1.07 EPS.
-The business’s revenue was up 6.8% on a year-over-year basis.
+PepsiCo (NASDAQ:PEP) last released its quarterly earnings results on Wednesday, April 14th.
+The company reported $1.21 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.12 by $0.09.
+PepsiCo had a net margin of 10.27% and a return on equity of 56.28%.
+The company had revenue of $14.82 billion during the quarter, compared to the consensus estimate of $14.54 billion.
+During the same period in the prior year, the firm earned $1.07 earnings per share.
+PepsiCo’s revenue was up 6.8% on a year-over-year basis.

-A number of research analysts have recently issued reports on the company.
-Wolfe Research assumed coverage on PepsiCo in a research report on Monday, April 19th.
-They set a “peer perform” rating on the stock.
-Morgan Stanley increased their price objective on PepsiCo from $158.00 to $165.00 and gave the company an “overweight” rating in a research note on Thursday, April 22nd.
-Guggenheim reissued a “buy” rating on shares of PepsiCo in a research note on Thursday, April 1st.
-Barclays raised PepsiCo from an “equal weight” rating to an “overweight” rating and set a $151.00 price objective for the company in a research note on Monday, March 29th.
-Finally, UBS Group raised PepsiCo from a “neutral” rating to a “buy” rating and increased their price objective for the company from $145.00 to $165.00 in a research note on Wednesday, April 21st.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating, eight have given a buy rating and one has given a strong buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $149.44.
+A number of equities analysts have weighed in on the stock.
+Wolfe Research assumed coverage on shares of PepsiCo in a research note on Monday, April 19th.
+They set a “peer perform” rating for the company.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of PepsiCo from $145.00 to $147.00 and gave the company a “hold” rating in a research note on Thursday, April 22nd.
+Guggenheim reissued a “buy” rating on shares of PepsiCo in a research report on Thursday, April 1st.
+Barclays raised shares of PepsiCo from an “equal weight” rating to an “overweight” rating and set a $151.00 price target for the company in a research report on Monday, March 29th.
+Finally, Sanford C. Bernstein assumed coverage on shares of PepsiCo in a research report on Tuesday, January 19th.
+They set an “underperform” rating and a $136.00 price target for the company.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company’s stock.
+PepsiCo has a consensus rating of “Hold” and a consensus target price of $149.23.

-Large investors have recently modified their holdings of the stock.
-Meridian Financial Partners LLC boosted its holdings in PepsiCo by 3.4% during the 1st quarter.
-Meridian Financial Partners LLC now owns 2,136 shares of the company’s stock valued at $311,000 after acquiring an additional 70 shares during the period.
-Profit Investment Management LLC boosted its holdings in PepsiCo by 1.7% during the 1st quarter.
-Profit Investment Management LLC now owns 4,192 shares of the company’s stock valued at $593,000 after acquiring an additional 71 shares during the period.
-Lbmc Investment Advisors LLC boosted its holdings in PepsiCo by 1.8% during the 1st quarter.
-Lbmc Investment Advisors LLC now owns 3,920 shares of the company’s stock valued at $554,000 after acquiring an additional 71 shares during the period.
-CFO4Life Group LLC boosted its holdings in PepsiCo by 0.4% during the 4th quarter.
-CFO4Life Group LLC now owns 17,973 shares of the company’s stock valued at $2,665,000 after acquiring an additional 73 shares during the period.
-Finally, Financial Planning & Information Services Inc. boosted its stake in shares of PepsiCo by 3.8% in the 1st quarter.
-Financial Planning & Information Services Inc. now owns 1,998 shares of the company’s stock valued at $283,000 after buying an additional 73 shares during the period.
-69.94% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the company.
+Braun Stacey Associates Inc. lifted its stake in shares of PepsiCo by 2.1% during the 4th quarter.
+Braun Stacey Associates Inc. now owns 136,187 shares of the company’s stock valued at $20,197,000 after buying an additional 2,747 shares in the last quarter.
+O Shares Investment Advisers LLC lifted its stake in shares of PepsiCo by 10.1% during the 4th quarter.
+O Shares Investment Advisers LLC now owns 94,351 shares of the company’s stock valued at $13,992,000 after buying an additional 8,688 shares in the last quarter.
+Steel Peak Wealth Management LLC lifted its stake in shares of PepsiCo by 102.6% during the 4th quarter.
+Steel Peak Wealth Management LLC now owns 8,936 shares of the company’s stock valued at $1,325,000 after buying an additional 4,525 shares in the last quarter.
+Tompkins Financial Corp lifted its stake in shares of PepsiCo by 5.6% during the 4th quarter.
+Tompkins Financial Corp now owns 47,445 shares of the company’s stock valued at $7,036,000 after buying an additional 2,505 shares in the last quarter.
+Finally, Lowell Blake & Associates Inc. lifted its stake in shares of PepsiCo by 3.2% during the 4th quarter.
+Lowell Blake & Associates Inc. now owns 31,053 shares of the company’s stock valued at $4,605,000 after buying an additional 962 shares in the last quarter.
+Institutional investors and hedge funds own 69.94% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Friday, March 5th were given a dividend of $1.0225 per share.
-This represents a $4.09 dividend on an annualized basis and a dividend yield of 2.85%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Stockholders of record on Friday, March 5th were paid a dividend of $1.0225 per share.
+This represents a $4.09 annualized dividend and a dividend yield of 2.84%.
 The ex-dividend date was Thursday, March 4th.
-PepsiCo’s payout ratio is 73.96%.
+PepsiCo’s dividend payout ratio is presently 73.96%.

 About PepsiCo